 In order to enhance student success in the program, two pre-nursing courses are offered.
 Students are strongly encouraged to enroll in NUR 011: Basic Science Concepts for Nursing, prior to entering BIO 151: Human Anatomy and Physiology I, and NUR 021: Strategies for Success in Nursing prior to entering NUR 131/132.
-These non-degree courses are designed to equip students with skills needed to be successful in completing the nursing curriculum.
+These nondegree courses are designed to equip students with skills needed to be successful in completing the nursing curriculum.

-In order to progress in the nursing sequence, students must achieve at least a "C" (2.0) grade in all required nursing courses and BIO 240 and maintain a cumulative GPA of 2.0.
+In order to progress in the clinical nursing sequence, students must achieve at least a "C" (2.0) grade in all required nursing courses and BIO 240 and maintain a cumulative GPA of 2.0.
 Nursing students must show satisfactory achievement of clinical objectives and a grade of 75 percent or better in theory in order to receive an overall course grade of "C." Students may not re-enroll in nursing courses without recommendation by the Course Re-enrollment Committee.
 Students who do not receive a favorable recommendation from the Course Re-Enrollment Committee will be dismissed from the program.
 After one year, students may petition the Committee for re-enrollment.
 A nursing student who earns less than a "C" (2.0) in Biology 240 (Microbiology) may not continue in the nursing sequence until the deficiency is made up.

-The associate degree in nursing requires 37 semester credits of nursing courses.
-A total of 70 credits is needed to obtain an associate of science degree in nursing.
+The associate degree in nursing requires 39 semester credits of nursing courses.
+A total of 72 credits is needed to obtain an associate of science degree in nursing.
 Prerequisite courses require at least two semesters of study and the clinical nursing sequence requires four semesters to complete for full-time students.
 Students wishing to progress on a part-time basis may complete the clinical nursing sequence in six semesters as follows:

-NUR 100/131/132 Semester 1
+Semester 1

-NUR 142 Semester 2
+Semester 2

-NUR 242 Semester 3
+Semester 3

-NUR 244 Semester 4
+Semester 4

-NUR 243 Semester 5
+Semester 5

-NUR 245/246 Semester 6
+Semester 6